tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 19. `WRITE` doesn't terminate a line; `MODIFY` doesn't echo form feed.

 20. U/W FOCAL's starting address is 100 (field 0) or 10200 (field 1).

+## <a id="converting"></a>Converting Programs from Other Versions of FOCAL

+Programs saved by other versions of FOCAL generally don't have the same format as the core images used by U/W FOCAL.
+You must therefore use one of the [text based loading methods](#loading) to save your program text out of the other FOCAL and load it into U/W FOCAL.

+Also, while the `ERASE` command may be used to zero variables in other FOCALs, you must use `ZERO` for that in U/W FOCAL.
+If your program starts off with `ERASE` commands to initialize its variables, there's a pretty good chance your program will just erase itself under U/W FOCAL.

 ## <a id="license"></a>License